tingtx/addressbook-level4/collated/main/keloysiusmak.md

     private final String toAdd;

     /**
-     * Creates an AddCommand to add the specified {@code ReadOnlyPerson}
+     * Creates a SetAliasCommand to with the specified {@code command} and {@code alias}
      */
     public SetAliasCommand(String command, String alias) {

+        //invalid alias, both cnanot be null
         if (command == null || alias == null) {
             throw new NullPointerException();
         }